tondi/hajto.github.io/_posts/2017-05-30-pointers-in-depth.md

 set: jipp
 ---

-//Introduction here

-<!--more-->

 Pointers are used in few different ways.
 They can be used as reference to an array of elements or they can be used as reference to a variable so you can change it and keep the changes.

+<!--more-->

 # Let's start it gently
 Pointers can be understood as an address to a variable.
 They are much powerful though.
 You can do quite a lot of math with them too.
 If you ever actually read a tutorial for `Hello World` in C you probably already encountered them. `scanf` function takes some pointers as it's 2nd-nth argument.